aequis/Jellyfin-Migrator/README.md

 Script to migrate an entire Jellyfin database.

+**Update 2025-01-08: I've forked the project because it wasn't working with Jellyfin 10.11.
+I was getting an error about a missing "TypedBaseItems" table.
+I've made some changes so it *should* work with the new database structure, but I'm not sure if it works 100% yet. -aequis**

 **Update 2022-10-21: Confirmed!
 I successfully migrated my entire Jellyfin 10.8 installation from Windows to Docker on Linux.**

 ## Index